← All varieties

 Fruit

-Cavity: A slight depression at the stem insertion (Downing).
+A slight depression at the stem insertion (Downing).
+Elliott does not independently describe the cavity, though the stem is noted as curved.

-Core/Seeds: Core large (Elliott).
-Flesh gritty around the core (Downing).
-Not further described.
+Core large (Elliott).
+Flesh is notably gritty in the vicinity of the core (Downing).

 Season